zdanek/maverick/manifests/puppet-modules/nodejs/README.md

 Path to cmd.exe on Windows.
 Defaults to C:\Windows\system32\cmd.exe.
 You may need to change this parameter for certain versions of Windows Server.

-#### `legacy_debian_symlinks`

-As per a Debian Technical Committee resolution (CTTE #614907), newer native packages on Debian/Ubuntu changed the path of the Node.js executable from /usr/bin/node to /usr/bin/nodejs.
-The nodejs-legacy package creates symlinks in the event that one is running applications that require the previous name.
-Setting this parameter to `true` recreates this behaviour.
-The Node.js package in the NodeSource repository already creates this symlink by default.
-This parameter defaults to `false`.

 #### `manage_package_repo`

 Whether to manage an external repository and use it as the source of the